wp-plugins/canadian-nutrition-facts-label/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use this free WordPress plugin to insert a CANADIAN BILINGUAL Nutrition Facts Label to pages or posts with a shortcode.
+Use this free WordPress plugin to insert a Canadian Bilingual Nutrition Facts Label to pages or posts with a shortcode.

 == Description ==